wcrib8/startup/README.md

 [My Notes](notes.md)

-A brief description of the application here. just a little about me, I am Wolf Cribbs. boutta make a difference in the world for sure, but for now here we are learning what in the world Github is. if you are reading this its probably because I am now world famous.
-Hopefully its not for anything weird.
+A brief description of the application here. just a little about me, I am Wolf Cribbs.
+I recently returned from a mission serving in Taiwan, and I was so grateful for that experience.
+Using the tools available to missionaries helped me so much, so when I got home I wished there was an opportunity to continue using them for my own life.
+I wanted to design PMGDating to allow other return missionaries like me to have this tool to help us in one aspect of our return to normal life.

 ## Elevator Pitch

 Are you a recently returned missionary?
 Are you wanting to get into the dating scene, but not exactly sure where to improve your game?
-Check out PMG Dating!
+Check out PMGDating!
 This is the newest tool to help you track and improve your dating.
 Collaborate with friends to hype up their work, and share useful information!
 Nothing about dating is easy, but lets start making eternal progress today.

 ## Design